What is distributed leadership? Definition, traits & best practice

 HR executives can help leaders organize sessions for employee input on needed changes.
 Communicate clearly and often.
 Repeat the vision frequently to ensure understanding.

 Lead by example and show commitment to the new culture.
-Use clear language and images to help employees see the future.
+Use clear language and images to help employees envision the future.
 Strong leadership is key to success.

 Encourage learning and feedback.
 Stay flexible and open to adjustments.
-Cultural change is hard and may take time.
+Cultural change is challenging and may take time.

 Focus on both emotions and logic.
 Understand how employees feel and help manage any stress or anxiety.